Part of the complete guide to understanding addiction

 Risk Factors for Cocaine Addiction

-Anyone can become addicted to cocaine at any stage of life.
-However, these factors can increase your chances of developing an addiction.
+How addictive is cocaine?
+Very!
+And anyone can become addicted to cocaine at any stage of their life.
+However, the following factors can increase one’s chances of developing a cocaine addiction.

 A. Genetics